Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Multi-channel r-process enrichment

 the mass fraction of r-process abundance contributed by the second channel over Galactic history.
 Here, $m_{\rm SFH}$ is the per-event second-channel yield and $R_{\rm SFH}(t)$ is its rate, in parallel to $m_{\rm ej}$ and $R_{\rm BNS}(t)$ for the BNS channel.

 We reanalyze the disk-star and SAGA observations with the sGRB-informed prior on $t_{\rm min}$ and $\alpha$, and the same prior on $m_{\rm ej} R_{\rm MW}$ as above, to constrain the second channel's contribution.
 We place a uniform prior on $X_{\rm SFH} \in [0, 1]$.
 The results are presented in Fig.~\ref{fig:dtd_inference}.
-The disk-star observations constrain the second channel's fractional contribution to be \fx{$X_{\rm SFH} = 0.71^{+0.20}_{-0.25}$} of the integrated r-process abundance by mass.
-The disk-star data also tightly constrain the local BNS rate-yield to be \fx{$m_{\rm ej}R_\mathrm{MW} = 1.9^{+2.3}_{-1.4}\;M_\odot/\mathrm{Myr}$}.
+The disk-star observations constrain the second channel's fractional contribution to be \fx{$X_{\rm SFH} = 0.71^{+0.20}_{-0.25}$} of the integrated r-process abundance by mass. {In other words, {45--90\%} of the r-process abundance in the Milky Way today was produced by a star-formation-tracking channel.} The disk-star data also tightly constrain the local BNS rate-yield to be \fx{$m_{\rm ej}R_\mathrm{MW} = 1.9^{+2.3}_{-1.4}\;M_\odot/\mathrm{Myr}$}.
 The Galactic stellar spectra do not constrain the BNS DTD relative to the sGRB prior within the multi-channel model.
 The good fit to the data in Fig.~\ref{fig:dtd_inference} demonstrates that a two-site model can reproduce Galactic stellar observations, whereas a sole-source BNS merger origin for r-process elements is inconsistent with the sGRB constraints on the DTD~\cite{ZevinNugent2022}, as well as theoretical expectations for BNS delay times, as discussed above.
 The data prefer the two-channel model to the BNS-only model with a Bayes factor of \fx{$\sim10^5$}, computed as a Savage-Dickey density ratio of the two-channel posterior to the prior at $X_{\rm SFH} = 0$, when the sGRB DTD is used as a prior.
 Remarkably, we find that the BNS merger channel and the star formation history-tracing channel \fx{have contributed at the same order of magnitude to the present-day r-process abundance in the Galaxy.}